HzDev3628/project-initializer-cli/CONTRIBUTING.md

 - `test`: changes related to testing, such as adding or modifying tests.

 - `chore`: any changes that do not touch business logic.

+Well, now you know how to contribute to this repository.
+Thank you for your efforts — they are priceless.